Earth's Magnetic Field

 My Happy Zone

-My Happy Zone extends from northwest to southeast in the Continental United States.
-I’ve found my Happy Zone in Utah and North Carolina.
+From 2007 until 2019, my Happy Zone extended from northwest to southeast in the continental United States.
+During that time period, I found my Happy Zone in Utah, Idaho, Nevada, and North Carolina.
 One likes to think of home as a place or town, but my magnetic home is a north/south transition, and can be found across the United States (and beyond).

-See how my Happy Zone can be found at the shore near Cape Hatteras.
-It passes through Goldsboro, and runs just south of Raleigh.
-It then continues northwest through High Point.
-Notice the discontinuity just west of Winston-Salem, in which my Happy Zone shifts south.
-There’s a reason for this, but I’m not going to discuss it here; read my scientific paper for an explanation.
-After this discontinuity, my Happy Zone continues northwest, continuing off the map, to Utah and beyond.
+See how my Happy Zone could be found at the shore near Cape Hatteras.
+It passed through Goldsboro, and ran just south of Raleigh.
+It then continued northwest through High Point and Winston-Salem.
+My Happy Zone continued northwest off the map, to Utah and beyond.

 Looking at the Sky